China's services activity picks up in May on improved demand- Caixin PMI

 The Caixin/S&P Global services purchasing managers' index (PMI) rose to 57.1 in May from 56.4 in April.
 The 50-point mark separates expansion from contraction in activity.

-The reading contrasts with the official PMI released last week that showed a slower pace of expansion in the services sector.
+The survey, which was based on responses collected during May 12-22, contrasts with the official PMI released last week that showed a slower pace of expansion in the services sector.

+"After a sharp but unbalanced rebound in 1Q23, China's consumption recovery is entering the second stage, which will be more endogenous and powered by broader job gains," Morgan Stanley analysts said in a note on Sunday.

+Bruce Pang, chief economist at Jones Lang LaSalle, said the different survey sizes might explain the discrepancy between the Caixin and official PMI readings.
+The Caixin PMI surveys around 650 private and state-owned services companies while the official PMI surveys 4,300 companies.

-Some economists warn the pent-up demand for in-person services may fade due to slowing income growth and mounting unemployment pressures, raising headaches for policymakers already struggling with weak foreign demand and an uneven post-COVID recovery.
+Some economists warn pent-up demand for in-person services may fade due to slowing income growth and mounting unemployment, raising headaches for policymakers already struggling with weak foreign demand and an uneven post-COVID recovery.

 The Caixin survey showed service companies reported a rise in new business last month when the first May Day holiday following China's COVID reopening boosted orders for hotels, restaurants and travel agencies.